jrjamies/jessicajamieson.github.io/index.md

  <i class="fa fa-2x fa-paint-brush"></i>
  <img style="height:35px;margin-top:-25px;" src="images/teapot.png">

-Hi!
 I am a recent graduate from Computer Science at the University<br/>
 of Waterloo, with minors in Computational Mathematics and Fine Arts.

 I have a passion for all things graphics, a keen interest in exploring the<br/>